 1. Image Preprocessing

-• Ensure sufficient resolution: A resolution of 300 DPI is recommended for clear text.
+• Ensure a resolution of at least 300 DPI for clear text.

 2. Performance Optimization

-• Use parallel processing for multiple images: Utilize Rust's concurrency features to process images in parallel.
+• Use Rust's concurrency features to process multiple images in parallel.

 3. Error Handling

-Proper error handling ensures your application can gracefully handle issues during OCR processing:
+Proper error handling ensures your application gracefully handles issues during OCR operations.

 use anyhow::{Context, Result};